deepin-community/node-postcss/docs/writing-a-plugin.md

     }
 ```

-If your plugin load another file, you can use `result` to add message, that
+If your plugin depends on another file, you can attach a message to `result`
-webpack/Gulp should add this file to a watching list
+to signify to runners (webpack, Gulp etc.) that they should rebuild the CSS
-(and rebuild CSS on file changes):
+when this file changes:

 ```js
     AtRule: {